AdobeDocs/genstudio.en/help/user-guide/content/asset-details.md

 GenStudio stores approved content with rich metadata for discoverability and performance tracking.

-Each asset (including experiences and templates) has associated metadata.
-The default metadata stored with an asset includes:
+Each asset (including experiences and templates) has associated metadata, or asset _details_.
+The default metadata captured and stored with an asset includes:

 - campaign or project name
 - channel type
 - basic file details (filename, file format, timestamps, size)

-**To see content metadata**:
+**To see asset details**:

 1. In _[!DNL Content]_ mode, select an asset.